Workplaces around Australia are coming to terms with the reality that psychosocial hazards need to be addressed.

 We’re hearing over and over again that business owners are feeling overwhelmed by the complexity of these hazards, and, unlike an electrical cord being taped down to avoid becoming a trip hazard, they are a lot harder to spot, and even harder to address.

-the risk of work-related stress.
+A psychosocial hazard is anything in the design or management of work that increases the risk of work-related stress.
 There are 14 psychosocial hazards identified in the Safe Work Australia Code of Practice.
 And although the Code of Practice is national, each state or territory has their own legislation relating to the code, with the exception of Victoria where the legislation is (at the time of writing) still in proposition.

 As a business owner, manager or (legally speaking) a Person Conducting Business Undertaking (PCBU) you are obliged to eliminate psychosocial risks, or, if that is not possible, you are obliged to minimise them as reasonably as practicable.